ShomronLab/CompGenomicsWS/FinalAssignment/README.md

 ## Functional region that was sequenced

-After deciding of your chosen animal you are requested to locate one region with functional capabilities, investigate its role and present it class.
+After deciding animal sequences you obtained, you are requested to locate one region with functional capabilities, investigate its role and present it in class.
 Your animal might have an annotation file you can download, refer to NCBI (the link for your genome) and download a GTF or GFF file.
 Alternatively, extract the sequences that were aligned to the genome and [BLAST](https://blast.ncbi.nlm.nih.gov/Blast.cgi?PROGRAM=blastn&PAGE_TYPE=BlastSearch&LINK_LOC=blasthome) search to check the BLAST database for any functionality.

 Functional regions in the genome refer to specific regions of DNA that have a known or predicted function.
 These regions include:

-1. Coding regions: where the genetic code for proteins is located.
+1. Introns and exons: regions of a gene that are transcribed into RNA.
+Introns are non-coding regions that are transcribed but removed before the final mRNA is produced, while exons are coding regions that are transcribed and retained in the final mRNA.
 2. Regulatory regions: where genes are turned on or off, such as promoter regions and enhancer regions.
-3. Introns and exons: regions of a gene that are transcribed into RNA.
-Introns are non-coding regions that are transcribed but removed before the final mRNA is produced, while exons are coding regions that are transcribed and retained in the final mRNA.

 ## Microbiome exploration